 The SharePoint calendar views allows you to dissect a large calendar into smaller calendar parts based on certain time frames.
 This way, you can have the events displayed in month, days, week, and even year view.

 Using customized filters in SharePoint Calendar, you can manage events within a project or department they belong to, and apply filters by event categories.
-The color coding of events and categories helps users when filtering and identifying high priority tasks.
+The color-coding of events and categories helps users when filtering and identifying high priority tasks.
 For SharePoint administrators, it helps indicate which events are assigned to certain groups.

 However, event color coding requires some configuration beforehand.
-You are expected to have basic understanding of columns, custom views, and lists.
+You are expected to have a basic understanding of columns, custom views, and lists.

-Overlap SharePoint Calendars
+Overlay SharePoint Calendars

 With SharePoint default functionality, you can overlay multiple calendars from different parts of your SharePoint site into a single calendar.
 It is quite fairly easy to perform.